textbook/fauxauth/README.md

 When the form is submitted, the location will be changed to the specified redirect URI but with the code replaced with the choice value (e.g.
-`http://example.org/?code=Teacher`).
-The correct request to the `/access_token` endpoint with that code will recover the token `1d4fdc5bb3aefa5a01dd`.
+`http://example.org/?code=c4f9e4bfffa600000000`).
+The correct request to the `/access_token` endpoint with that code will recover the specified token, `1d4fdc5bb3aefa5a01dd`.

-For example, this allows you to configure tokens representing different roles so that a developer or automated test can choose the appropriate role to "log in" as.
+For example, this allows you to configure tokens representing different roles, so that a developer or automated test can choose the appropriate role to "log in" as.